newbiedev0/newbiedev0/README.md

 - 👀 I’m interested in devops and java
 - 🌱 I’m currently learning devops
 - 💞️ I’m looking to collaborate on anything that i possibly can
-- 📫 How to reach me will be mail obviously
+- 📫 How to reach me will be mail
 - 😄 Pronouns: ...
 - ⚡ Fun fact: having none of these is the fate of a programmer